lpenguin/harlowe/README.md

  * Altered the CSS of `<tw-story>` to use vertical padding instead of vertical margins.
  * Now, division operators will produce an error if used to divide by zero.
  * Reordered the precedence of `contains` - it should now be higher than `is`, so that e.g. `(print: "ABC" contains "A" is true)` should now work as expected.
- * Now, the collapsing whitespace syntax (`{` and `}`) can be safely nested inside itself, and furthermore will no longer collapse whitespace inside macros' strings, or HTML tags' attributes.
  * A few variable names in TwineScript are now controlled by the game engine, and are read-only.
 These are `$Passages`, `$Design`, and `$Saves`.
 See below for explanations as to what purpose these now serve.
  * Now, giving a datamap to `(print:)` will cause that macro to print out the datamap in a rough HTML `<table>` structure, showing each key and value.
 This is a superior alternative to just printing "[object Object]".

 ####New Features

  * Added computed property indexing syntax to TwineScript.
 Properties on collections can now be accessed via a variant of the possessive syntax: `$a's (expression)`.
     * Using this syntax, you can supply numbers as 1-indexed indices to arrays and strings.
-So, `"Red"'s ($i)`, where `$i` is 1, would be the same as `"Red"'s 1st`.
+So, `"Red"'s $i`, where `$i` is 1, would be the same as `"Red"'s 1st`.
 Note, however, that if `$i` was the string `"1st"`, it would also work too - but not if it was just the string `"1"`.
  * Links and buttons in compiled stories are now accessible via the keyboard's Tab and Enter keys. `<tw-link>`, `<tw-icon>` and other clickable elements now have a tabindex attribute, and Harlowe sets up an event handler that allows them to behave as if clicked when the Enter key is pressed.
  * Added 'error explanations', curt sentences which crudely explain the error message, which are visible as fold-downs on each error message.
  * Added `(nonzero:)` and `(nonempty:)` macros.